geekosaurusR3x/WorkingStargateMk2Raspi/Readme.md

 wget https://code.jquery.com/jquery-3.3.1.min.js
 ```

-Your Stargate webpages should now load correctly on the Pi without an active internet connection.

 ## Code Setup

 Dan has some great functions built into main.py to allow testing of your LEDs and motors.
 I've also added some functionality to Dan's original code so I could test each component as I was assembling the gate.
 The following directions are a combination of both approaches.

-For each of the below tests, run `sudo python main.py` in the stargate directory to run the program.
+For each of the below tests, make sure you're in the stargate directory (`cd /home/pi/stargate`), then run `sudo python3 main.py`

 To test the motors: open main.py and comment out `stargate_control.quick_calibration()`, and the entire Web Control section.
 Uncomment `stargate_control.drive_test()`.
 This will spin the main gate motor.
-See the `drive_test()` function in StargateControl.py, and also you can edit the `motor_drive` variable in config.py to use something other than `Adafruit_MotorHAT.MICROSTEP` if desired.
+See the `drive_test()` function in StargateControl.py, and also you can edit the `motor_drive` variable in config.py to use something other than `MICROSTEP` if desired.
 That seemed to be the smoothest setting for me, though.
 When done, undo your main.py commenting/uncommenting from this step.

 To test the gate chevron LEDs, method 1 (Dan's method): open main.py and comment out `stargate_control.quick_calibration()`, and the entire Web Control section.
 Uncomment `light_control.cycle_chevrons()`.
 Make note of what order the chevrons light up, then open config.py and follow the instructions for figuring out the chevron lighting order.
 Update the array with your results.
 When done, undo your main.py commenting/uncommenting from this step.

 To test the gate chevron LEDs, method 2 (Jeremy's method): open main.py and comment out `stargate_control.quick_calibration()`, but leave the Web Control section active.
-Run the program (`sudo python main.py`), then on your Pi's attached touch-screen monitor, double tap on the StargateCommand.sh script created earlier.
+Run the program (`sudo python3 main.py`), then on your Pi's attached touch-screen monitor, double tap on the StargateCommand.sh script created earlier.
 (If prompted with a dialog box, choose "Execute").
 This will open a full-screen web browser with the dialing interface.
 Scroll to the bottom of the page and tap the "Testing / Debug" button.
 From this new page, you can turn on individual chevron LEDs, as well as the ramp LEDs and the calibration LED.
 I found this to be VERY useful when figuring out the LED wiring order.
 You can also spin the gate motor, lock/unlock the top chevron, and run the motor drive test from earlier.
 When finished, press Control+C to stop the program, and then undo all the commenting/uncommenting from this step.

 To test your LED and LDR calibration, open main.py and uncomment the "LDR TEST" section below the Web Control logic.
 You can leave the Web Control uncommented (or commented, it doesn't matter for this step), and be sure `stargate_control.quick_calibration()` is UN-commented.
-Run the program (`sudo python main.py`) and watch the output values from the LDR; when the gate reaches "home" (the "earth" symbol is at the top chevron), you should see the LDR output spike to a higher number, as the LED light shines through the small hole in the symbol at the bottom of the gate (beneath the ramp).
+Run the program (`sudo python3 main.py`) and watch the output values from the LDR; when the gate reaches "home" (the "earth" symbol is at the top chevron), you should see the LDR output spike to a higher number, as the LED light shines through the small hole in the symbol at the bottom of the gate (beneath the ramp).
 You'll need to adjust your `cal_brightness` value in config.py based on this number.
 I had to get a different, brighter LED than the one I'd originally used (I hadn't used a bright enough one like Dan had recommended in his parts list), and I also needed to put some black electrical tape shrouding the LDR holder to block ambient light from bleeding in.
 As usual, once you're done with this step, undo all the commenting/uncommenting in main.py.

 Lastly, do a full calibration.
 Open main.py and uncomment `stargate_control.full_calibration()`, then run the program.
 This will output some values, which you'll need to add to config.py.
 The calibration values all start with **cal_**.

+Note: if the full calibration fails while first moving the gate to "home" (the `move_home()` function), you may need to temporarily increase the `num_steps_circle` value to something significantly higher, and try again.

 When you've gone through all steps and updated config.py to your liking, open main.py and make sure the web control section and `stargate_control.quick_calibration()` are uncommented.
 Run the program.
 You can now open the StargateCommand.sh script on your touch-monitor, or on another computer visit to http://stargatepi.local , to control your Stargate.